 NO! smoking is permitted on NESM grounds.

 You must bring all your own bed and bath linens if driving and we will provide them if you are flying .NESM will not provide linens unless you fly into Maine.
 Reservations are made separate from your workshop tuition but at the time you enroll.
-Look for the dorm option when enrolling online.
-Arrival should be made before 4 PM the day prior to your workshop otherwise contact us for security entry code.
+Look for the dorm option when enrolling online, $45 per night.
+Arrival can be made anytime prior to your workshop, 2 emails containing arrival information will be sent to you with entry security entry code.
 Our rooms are very clean and comfortable, if your looking to take a workshop on a tight budget, this is for you.

 NO! alcohol is permitted in the dorms.